 Products are individually placed in a large number of facings, e.g. in Beetroot segment, the whole level of shelf is one brand (DoOra, Podravka), and shelf is arranged in horizontal blocks.
-Smaller packages are on the highest shelf, while at floor level are the largest packaging.
+Smaller packages are on the highest shelf, while the largest packagings are at floor level.